d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 #### Outputs
 None

-### Deletelogicaldrive command
+### Deletelogicaldrive Command

 > Deletelogicaldrive example commands:

-> To delete multiple logical drives by index include the index of the drive you wish to delete.
+> To delete multiple logical drives by drive location include the drive location of the drive you wish to delete.
 Also include the `--controller` option specifying the controller to use.
 You can specify multiple drives as well as a comma separated list.

 <aside class="notice">
 A Volume Unique Identifier must be available to delete a logical drive.
 Pending drives may not be deleted.